 He eventually joined the army again in the mid ’60s, working on the radio at Walter Reed Hospital and on AFKN in Korea.
 Once his radio gig was up in the army, he spent the last 12 years of his military career as a special agent in counter intelligence.

 When he finished up the spy stuff, Berk settled down here and was encouraged by friends to try and get a show on public radio.
-Well, he did, and he’s been at it for over 23 years now, hosting WFPK’s sunday evening bluegrass block.
+Well, he did, and he’s been at it for almost 30 years now, hosting WFPK’s sunday evening bluegrass block.

 You can hear Berk every Sunday from 8 p.m. to 11 p.m.